DanielRoig/Bitcoin-oracle/readme.md

 # Bitcoin Oracle

 A simple-to-use Python program made for the sake of :moneybag: :dollar: :heart_eyes: :credit_card: :chart_with_upwards_trend:
-Telegram bot that nalyzes the current tweet sentiment about an eligible cryptocurrency, in a specified period of time.
+Telegram bot that analyzes the current tweet sentiment about an eligible cryptocurrency, in a specified period of time.
 Good for scalping.
 It is made of:
 * Twitter crawler built with [Tweepy](https://www.tweepy.org/)
 * Broker module that calculates the sentiment of the tweets built with [VADER](https://github.com/cjhutto/vaderSentiment)
-* Telegram Bot as the controller and noticer
+* [Telegram Bot](https://core.telegram.org/bots) as the controller and noticer
 ## Getting Started

 ### Prerequisites